HIIT/mydata-stack/stack.md

 All Consent Management transactions (create, modify, withdraw) are recorded in Audit Log.

-Authorisation is documented in detail in [4].
+Authorisation is documented in detail in [5].

-\newpage

-# 6. Data Connection
+# 7. Data Connection

 A Data Connection is the event where an authorised transfer of MyData Account Owner’s data from a Source to a Sink is made.
-Data Connection is possible only after Account Owner has given an authorisation by conducting MyData Authorisation process ([Section 5](#heading=h.pdnyzu9te7y6)).
+Data Connection is possible only after Account Owner has given an authorisation by conducting MyData Authorisation process ([Section 6](#heading=h.pdnyzu9te7y6)).
 After the MyData Authorisation is issued, authorised data transfers may happen from Source to Sink as long as the authorisation is not deactivated or withdrawn.

-Data Connection consists of 3 steps as shown in Figure 6.1:
+Data Connection consists of 3 steps as shown in Figure 7.1 and covered in detail in [6]:

 1. Sink makes a data request to Source using the authorisation token it received from Operator during MyData Authorisation process.
 Sink must verify the related Consent Record is valid before making the request.